Blog

 These pages will appear in your app menu so that users can navigate to them at any time.

-And of course, once you’ve launched your app, make sure to get feedback from users to see if anything can be improved.
 You might also want to talk with internal stakeholders to ensure that the app is meeting the original business goals, such as improved visitor experience or less strain on staff.